Register your pool or spa

 Step 2.Have your credit card ready

-A one-off registration payment applies.
-This fee is set by the Victorian state Government to cover administration costs, including an information search fee.
+A one-off pool or spa registration fee applies.
+This fee is prescribed by the Victorian Government and includes an information search fee (where required).
 If you are also lodging your Form 23 certificate of compliance during the registration process, you will be charged an additional fee.

 Please note we only accept Visa or MasterCard.